EdginAround/edgin_around_desktop/README.md

 # Edgin' Around

-*"Edgin' Around'* is a survival game.
-It draws inspiration from the genre but also beyond from games
+*"Edgin' Around"* is a survival game.
+It draws inspiration from the genre, but also beyond, from games like:
-like:

  - Don't Starve
  - Civilisation